Robo-Advisor vs. Financial Advisor All the Pros & Cons

 SEC Regulated

-There are different types of costs that accompany any investment you make.
+Different types of costs accompany any investment you make.
 Let’s take a look.

 • Hedge Fund Fees >2% + 10% of Profits- Actively managed Hedge Fund with star fund managers can cost from 3% of Assets Under Management per year.